-If you realize you made a mistake on your PA tax return, you must correct your return by filing a separate PA-40 return and marking the Amended Return oval on the return.
-You cannot amend your PA tax return using TeleFile or pa.direct.file.
-However, if your software supports the amended PA return, you can amend your 2010 return using Federal/State e-file.
-If not using Federal/State e-file and for prior tax years, obtain a PA-40 PA Personal Income Tax Forms and Instructions booklet for the year you want to amend, and follow the instructions.
+If you realize you made a mistake on your 2011 PA tax return, you must correct your return by filing a separate 2011 PA-40 return, marking the Amended Return oval on the return and completing and submitting Schedule PA-40X with your amended return.
+If you made a mistake on a 2010 or earlier tax year return, you must obtain a PA-40 PA Personal Income Tax Return booklet for the year you want to amend and use the Amended Returns instructions included therein.

+You cannot amend your PA tax return using TeleFile.
+However, if you use software that supports the amended PA return, you can amend your 2010 or earlier year return using the Modernized e-File (MeF) platform for Federal/State e-file.
+If not using the MeF platform for filing Federal/State e-file returns, obtain a PA-40 PA Personal Income Tax Return booklet for the year you want to amend, and follow the Amended Returns instructions included therein.

-For filing an amended return on a PA-40, completely fill in the amended return oval, and write AMENDED RETURN at the top of the PA tax return.
-Follow these steps:
+For filing an amended return on a 2011 PA-40, complete the following steps:

-1. Enter the amounts from your original return that you are not amending.

-- 2. Enter your amended amounts, and enclose a statement explaining the reasons you are filing amended information.
-Submit only the forms or schedules supporting your amended amounts. - 3.
-Calculate your amended total PA-taxable income. - 4.
-Calculate your PA tax liability.
-If you received a refund on your original return, add that amount to your PA tax liability on Line 12. - 5.
-Calculate your total payments and credits.
-If you paid tax with your original return, add that payment to your total payments and credits on Line 24. - 6.
-Calculate your amended Tax Due or Overpayment.
-Be sure to complete the appropriate lines explaining how you want the Department to distribute your overpayment (refund/credit/donation).
-The Department will take your original refund or payment into account.
+- 1. Fill in the Amended Return oval, and write AMENDED RETURN at the top of the PA tax return. - 2.
+Complete the Schedule PA-40X.
+Enter the amended amounts from Schedule PA-40X per the PA-40X instructions. - 3.
+Calculate your Line 11 amended total PA-taxable income. - 4.
+Calculate your Line 12 amended PA tax liability. - 5.
+Enter your Line 24 amended total payments and credits. - 6.
+Complete Line 27 to report any adjusted penalty and interest to be included on the return. - 7.
+DO NOT complete Lines 28 and 29.
+The department will properly calculate your amended total payment due or overpayment. - 8.
+Complete Lines 30 through 36 to notify the department how to disperse your overpayment.

+The department will take your original refund or payment into account when reviewing the amended PA-40.
 Be sure to sign your amended return and mail it with all explanations and attachments using the Mailing Instructions for each type of return found on Page 24.